Three-flavor Collective Neutrino Oscillations on D-Wave's {\tt Advantage} Quantum Annealer: N = 4 time evolution simulations

-There was no difference found between the results produced on classical devices for the above four choices of $\vec{B}$.
-Hence, for purposes of Sec. \ref{sec:fourneutrinosim}, I will treat the choice of $\vec{B}$ as arbitrary.
-The Hamiltonian parameters can be found in Tab. \ref{tab:2flavexactsimulationparameters}.
+It is possible to conduct this simulation with neutrinos of different energies using the same methods at no extra resource cost.
+One caveat is that the single-neutrino oscillation interaction will likely have an effect on the entanglement, due to the fact that in this case the single-neutrino interaction does not commute with the neutrino-neutrino interaction in this case.
+However, in this study the neutrino energies $E_p$ are fixed to the same value (denoted as E from this point forward) in order to compare to the results in Ref. \cite{illa2022basic}.
+The Hamiltonian parameters can be found in Tab. \ref{tab:2flavexactsimulationpars}.

-The first step was the simulation of the system using exact classical numerical methods and comparison to results in the case the neutrino oscillation parameters in Tab. \ref{tab:2flavexactsimulationparameters} were zeroed out one by one, as well as to analogous simulations for initial states of $\ket{\nu_{e} \nu_{e} \nu_{\mu} \nu_{\mu}}$ and $\ket{\nu_{e} \nu_{e} \nu_{e} \nu_{\mu}}$.
-Additionally, the classical simulations for $\ket{\nu_{e} \nu_{e} \nu_{\mu} \nu_{\mu}}$ were repeated with a Hamiltonian for $n_f = 2$ that in the mass-basis works out to \cite{illa2022basic},
+The first step was the simulation of the system using exact classical numerical methods and comparison between results for the case where the physical-case parameters from Tab. \ref{tab:2flavexactsimulationpars} are used and results for the cases where these parameters are sequentially set to 0, as well as to analogous simulations for initial states of $\ket{\nu_{e} \nu_{e} \nu_{\mu} \nu_{\mu}}$ and $\ket{\nu_{e} \nu_{e} \nu_{e} \nu_{\mu}}$.
+Additionally, the classical simulations for $\ket{\nu_{e} \nu_{e} \nu_{\mu} \nu_{\mu}}$ were repeated with a Hamiltonian for $n_f = 2$ that in the mass-basis works out to \cite{illa2022basic}

-where $\vec{B}_{2p}$ is a 3-component vector that effects the collective neutrino oscillation and $\vec{\sigma}_p = (\hat{\sigma}^x_p, \hat{\sigma}^y_p, \hat{\sigma}^z_p)$, where $\hat{\sigma}^x_p$, $\hat{\sigma}^y_p$, and $\hat{\sigma}^z_p$ are the Pauli-x, Pauli-y, and Pauli-z operators, respectively, acting on the $p^{th}$ neutrino.
+where $\vec{\sigma}_p = (\hat{\sigma}^x_p, \hat{\sigma}^y_p, \hat{\sigma}^z_p)$; $\hat{\sigma}^x_p$, $\hat{\sigma}^y_p$, and $\hat{\sigma}^z_p$ are the Pauli-x, Pauli-y, and Pauli-z operators, respectively, acting on the $p^{th}$ neutrino; and $\Delta m^2$ is the larger squared mass difference from Tab. \ref{tab:2flavexactsimulationpars}.
+The subscript on the 2x2 matrix (which is the single neutrino oscillation term) denotes the index of the neutrino on which it acts on.
+I attempted substituting $\Delta m^2$ for $\delta m^2$ from Tab. \ref{tab:2flavexactsimulationpars} and applying three different basis-changes to $H_{CNO}(n_f = 2)$.
+Each basis change was done by applying the same SO(2) transformation to each neutrino in the system.
+The SO(2) rotation angle of each basis-change was a different one of the mixing angles in Tab. \ref{tab:2flavexactsimulationpars}.
+These SO(2) transformations are the $n_f = 2$ equivalent to the PMNS matrix \cite{Maki1962, Pontecorvo1957, Schechter1980}.

 The entanglement entropy of each neutrino and the negativity between each pair of neutrinos was then extracted for each sample.
 The entanglement entropy, which is a measure of entaglement between a given neutrino (labeled with index $i$) and all other neutrinos, is calculated as a von Neumann entropy \cite{schumacher1995quantum}:

 where $\rho_i$ is the one-neutrino reduced density matrix for the $i^{th}$ neutrino.
 The logarithmic negativity, which is a measure of entanglement between two specific neutrinos (labeled with indices $i$ and $j$ in this case) is calculated like so \cite{zyczkowski1998volume, vidal2002computable}: